 The Ceremonial Walk provides a paved pedestrian link between the State’s War Memorial precinct, the Western Australian Botanic Garden and the park’s premier tourism facilities, and is surrounded by open grassed areas and landscaped gardens making it a more tranquil space for the community to enjoy.

-Vehicle traffic has been re-routed away from the State War Memorial behind the restaurant precinct along a new road named Wadjuk Way that recognises the connection with the Indigenous people that used to occupy this land.
+Vehicle traffic was re-routed away from the State War Memorial behind the restaurant precinct along a new road named Wadjuk Way that recognises the connection with the Indigenous people that used to occupy this land.